adavis-85/Stock-price-using-classification-/README.md

 ```
 We can see that the probablity that a one was predicted is pretty close to zero which would mean that today was also
 predicted to close down as did the linear discriminant analysis model.
+   What these models can do is predict the day closing up or down without knowing the previous prices.
 The activity was predicted to be decreasing for today.
 This was proven true as of closing of the market today
  Tesla stock was down 152.36 points or of a total value of 17.18% of the day before.
 These models only predict what the
  stock will do based off of the previous days prices hit and also the volume traded.
 The date also could play a part such
  as if a new car(or truck) is unveiled or production starts or is finished on a current model.
 All of these variables could